1. PROTECTING OUR GREEN SPACES AND FIGHTING OVERDEVELOPMENT

 I’m pushing the Mayor to speed up the introduction of low emission buses to improve air quality.
 I’m also campaigning for him to reverse his reduction in services on the Northern Line which has meant that more trains turn back at Finchley Central and fewer go right to the end of the line.

-Working with commuters, I’ve been lobbying GTR to improve national rail services and I have secured a promise from them that the morning peak services removed from the timetable at Oakleigh Park and New Southgate will be reinstated on 15th December.
-I am campaigning to save the route of the 384 bus.
-I also managed to secure an extra £690m in Government funding to help fill potholes in Barnet.
+Working with commuters, I’ve been lobbying GTR to improve national rail services.
+I campaigned strongly for the return of peak services removed from the timetable at Oakleigh Park and New Southgate and these were reinstated on 15th December.
+I am fighting to save the route of the 384 bus.
+I also managed to secure an extra £690m in Government funding last year to help fill potholes in Barnet.

 I campaigned with parents for great new schools such as JCOSS, St Andrew the Apostle and Alma Primary School.
 I also helped secure funding to rebuild Cromer Road School.